AnthonySteele/MvcRouteTester/README.md

 This assertion will fail if the route table does not have an MVC route to "/home/index"

     var expectedRoute = new { controller = "Home", action = "Index", id = 42 };
     RouteAssert.HasRoute(routes, "~/home/Index/42", expectedRoute);

-Will fail if the route table does not have an MVC route to the url "/home/index/42", and will also fail if it is not mapped to the expected controller, action and other parameters, as per Phil Haack's article.
+This assertion will fail if the route table does not have an MVC route to the url "/home/index/42", and will also fail if it is not mapped to the expected controller, action and other parameters, as per Phil Haack's article.
-There are overloads of this method so if you don't like Phil's technique of passing in an anonymous type as a dictionary, you can specify a controller name and action name or a IDictionary<string, string>.
+There are overloads of this method so if you don't like Phil's technique of passing in an anonymous type as a dictionary, you can specify a controller name and action name or an IDictionary&lt;string, string&gt;.

     RouteAssert.NoRoute(routes, "~/foo/bar/fish/spon");

-This will fail if the url "/foo/bar/fish/spon" **can** be mapped to a route.
+This assertion will fail if the url "/foo/bar/fish/spon" **can** be mapped to a route.

 ### API route usage

     RouteAssert.HasApiRoute(config, "~/api/customer/1", HttpMethod.Get);

-This will fail if the config does not contain an api route to the url "/api/customer/1" which responds to the Http Get method.
+This assertion will fail if the config does not contain an api route to the url "/api/customer/1" which responds to the Http Get method.

     RouteAssert.ApiRouteDoesNotHaveMethod(config, "~/api/customer/1", HttpMethod.Post);

 This asserts that the route is valid, but that the controller there does not respond to the Http Post method.

     RouteAssert.NoApiRoute(config, "~/pai/customer/1");